 Trace with Squish Bags

-I recommend you give your kids squish bags ๐Ÿ‘ for them to enjoy a mess-free tactile experience.
-There were days that my son would prefer the squish bags over touching sensory materials with his hand, so this came in handy.
+I recommend you give your kids squish bags for them to enjoy a mess-free tactile experience.
+There were days when my son would prefer the squish bags over touching sensory materials with his hands, so this came in handy.

 You can fill a ziplock bag with a thin layer of liquid like shaving cream, shower gel, glue, paint, or a slurry of flour and water.
 Make sure you seal it well to prevent the liquid from leaking.